Menu

 Related Biography: Zendaya

-Carreras remains a popular performer but his career has shifted away from complex operatic roles.
-Carreras explained the transition in a 2013 interview: “You can do certain things when you’re younger, when your voice is full, but then you get older”.
+Though Carreras eventually stepped back from complex operatic roles, he remained active as a performer.
+Speaking in a 2013 interview, he reflected on the natural evolution of a singer’s career: "You can do certain things when you’re younger, when your voice is full, but then you get older."

 References